-For the first in Kenyan political arena in this book, the mindsets of young women politicians and aspiring politicians are juxtaposed with the attitude, perception and expectations of the voters.
+For the first time in the Kenyan political arena and through this book, the mindsets of young women politicians and aspiring politicians are juxtaposed with the attitude, perception and expectations of the voters.
 The hopes, dreams and expectations of young women are also closely hinged to the constitutional provisions.